-Household Debt and Credit Developments in 2015Q41
+Household Debt and Credit Developments in 2016Q2

-Aggregate household debt balances increased slightly in the fourth quarter of 2015.
-As of December 31, 2015, total household indebtedness was \$12.12 trillion, a \$51 billion (0.4%) increase from the third quarter of 2015.
-Overall household debt remains 4.4% below its 2008Q3 peak of \$12.68 trillion.
+Aggregate household debt balances grew slowly in the second quarter of 2016.
+As of June 30, 2016, total household indebtedness was \$12.29 trillion, a \$35 billion (0.3%) increase from the first quarter of 2016.
+Overall household debt remains 3.1% below its 2008Q3 peak of \$12.68 trillion, but is now 10.2% above the 2013Q2 trough.

-Mortgage balances, the largest component of household debt, were roughly flat in the fourth quarter.
-Mortgage balances shown on consumer credit reports stood at \$8.25 trillion, an \$11 billion drop from the third quarter of 2015.
-Balances on home equity lines of credit (HELOC) dropped by \$5 billion, to \$487 billion.
-Non-housing debt balances continued to increase in the fourth quarter, with a \$19 billion increases each in auto loan and credit card balances respectively.
-Student loan balances increased by \$29 billion.
+Mortgage balances, the largest component of household debt, were essentially flat in the second quarter of 2016.
+Mortgage balances shown on consumer credit reports on June 30 stood at \$8.36 trillion, a \$7 billion drop from the first quarter of 2016.
+Balances on home equity lines of credit (HELOC) also dropped by \$7 billion, to \$478 billion.
+Non-housing debt balances rose in the second quarter; with increases of \$32 billion and \$17 billion in auto loans and credit cards, respectively, and a slight decline in student loan balances (-\$2 billion).

-New originations continued at a moderately strong pace in the 4th quarter.
-Mortgage originations, which we measure as appearances of new mortgage balances on consumer credit reports and which include refinanced mortgages, were at \$437 billion, a slight decrease from the third quarter.
-Auto loan originations were \$132 billion.
-The aggregate credit card limit increased for the 12th consecutive quarter, and was up by 1% from the previous quarter.
-HELOC limits declined by 1%.
+New extensions of credit were stronger in the second quarter.
+Mortgage originations, which we measure as appearances of new mortgage balances on consumer credit reports and which include refinanced mortgages, were at \$427 billion, an increase from the first quarter.
+There were \$149 billion in auto loan originations, just under its previous record.
+The aggregate credit card limit increased for the 14th consecutive quarter, and was up by 0.1% from the previous quarter.
+Aggregate HELOC limits declined by 0.1%.

-The distribution of the credit scores of new mortgage borrowers changed slightly, although 56% of all new mortgage balances were to borrowers with credit scores above 780.
-Auto loan originations, though lower than last quarter, were robust across the board, with high levels of originations across the credit score distribution.
+The distribution of the credit scores of new mortgage borrowers declined slightly, with 44% of all new mortgage dollars going to borrowers with credit scores below 760, compared to 42% in the first quarter of 2016.
+Auto loan originations remained strong across the credit score distribution, with no change in the distribution of credit scores for originators.

-Overall delinquency rates improved modestly in 2015Q4.
-As of December 31, 5.4% of outstanding debt was in some stage of delinquency.
-Of the \$652 billion of debt that is delinquent, \$442 billion is seriously delinquent (at least 90 days late or "severely derogatory").
+Overall delinquency rates improved again in 2016Q2.
+As of June 30, 4.8% of outstanding debt was in some stage of delinquency.
+Of the \$589 billion of debt that is delinquent, \$407 billion is seriously delinquent (at least 90 days late or "severely derogatory").

-About 213,000 consumers had a bankruptcy notation added to their credit reports in 2015Q4, 20% fewer than in the same quarter last year.
+About 224,000 consumers had a bankruptcy notation added to their credit reports in 2016Q2, 15% fewer than in the same quarter last year.